 Matches in Bern:

-On the first match day in Bern, on July 3, 2025, there will be an Iberian duel between the world champions from Spain and their neighbors from Portugal at 9 p.m. in the Wankdorf Stadium.
-Spain and Portugal have only met once before at the European Championship finals.
-The Spaniards won that match 2:0.
+On the first match day in Bern, on 3 July 2025, the long-awaited Iberian duel between the world champions from Spain and their neighbours from Portugal took place at 9 p.m. at the Wankdorf Stadium.
+They had only met once before in a European Championship final, and this time too, the Spanish women dominated, winning 5-0.

 Qualification: